 Celiac disease is very well recognized in Portugal.
 There is a national celiac disease foundation, called the Associação Portuguesa Celíacos (APC).
 They accredit restaurants – primarily in Lisbon – that are trained in celiac disease and offer safe gluten free food.
 You may see either of the two logos below, which indicate an APC accredited restaurant:

 Now onto our incredible trip to the Algarve, where we were based in Lagos!
 Lagos is a gorgeous seaside town frequented by tourists, but not too touristy.
 It’s a great central location for exploring all of the Algarve.

 Regular readers know that I believe where you stay is very important for celiac and gluten intolerant travelers!
 Staying in a gluten free friendly environment will put you on the right path for having a great trip.

 In Lagos, we stayed at Bura Surfhouse and I have a full review of our experience here.
 We stayed in the studio apartment which came with a private kitchen area and refrigerator.
 Bura is only a few minutes walk from the grocery store which has a huge variety of gluten free options (including takeaway salads, gluten free pasta, bread, cakes, cookies, and more).
 Bura also runs ‘family’ dinners 3-5 times per week.
-I chatted with the chef beforehand and he was able to make gluten free options for me in a safe and cross-contamination free way!
+I chatted with the chef beforehand and he was able to make gluten free options for me in a safe and cross contact free way!
 In fact, the best meal we had was the Piri Piri Chicken BBQ and this entire meal was 100% gluten free for everyone!

 Gluten Free Lagos Portugal: Grocery Stores